27 Apr Make the Most of Bring Your Child to Work Day(Last Updated On: August 2, 2018)

 For those that work in an office building, then providing a tour will give your children an appreciation of where you spend your time during the day.
 It will be a positive experience for them to see your cubicle or office with their pictures or artwork on the walls.

 For those that work outside, the typical “office” setting may be quite dangerous (depending on the day and age of the children).
-However, it is possible that businesses can set up equipment and you can show your children the machinery, the site in which you are working, and, if you have recently completed a job, you can show them the end product of the work that you do!
+However, it is possible that businesses can set up equipment and you can show your children the machinery.
+In fact, if you have recently completed a job, show them the end product!

 Benefits of Bring Your Child to Work Day